Encouraging students to reach their potential is of utmost important to Concord School Board member Kami Wait.

 Wait was elected to the school board in November 2012 and took office in January 2013.
 Born in Elkhart, she attended Concord East Side Elementary and Concord Junior High School before graduating from Concord High School in 1995.

-Her husband, Aaron, is a 1996 Concord graduate and together, the couple is raising a third generation of Concord students — Katelyn “Kay”, who will graduate in the spring of 2019, and Zakary “Zak”, an eighth-grader.
+Her husband, Aaron, is a 1996 Concord graduate and together, the couple is raising a third generation of Concord students — Katelyn “Kay”, a 2019 graduate, and Zakary “Zak”, an eighth-grader.

 “Aaron’s parents also graduated from Concord.
 I love that our children are third-generation Concord students.
 Our families and love for this community have kept us here,” Wait said.